ugsdw-admin/ugsdw-netlify-cms/_pages/donate.md

       # Donate to UGSDW

       UGSDW operates on voluntary dues of only $2 a month.
-As such, any donations are greatly appreciated.

       Any contribution helps, and makes a real difference for us and our workers.
 You can use the links below or PayPal us at @UGSDW.